ralixjs/ralix/docs/PHILOSOPHY.md

 }
 ```

-The Components are designed to encapsulate code for widgets you will have in several pages: modals, tooltips, forms, etc.
+Components are designed to encapsulate code for widgets you will have in several pages/parts of your app: modals, tooltips, forms, etc.

 Components can be also auto-mounted on each DOM load, you just need to pass them to the `RalixApp` instance and Ralix will call the `onload` static method automatically.
 Example: